 To all these above truths, essential to human unfoldment, must be added another.
 This truth is only as yet dimly sensed because it is a larger truth than any hitherto presented to the consciousness of mankind.
 It is larger because it is related to the Whole and not to individual man alone and his personal salvation.
 It is an extension of the individual approach to truth.
-Let us call it the truth anent the great Cyclic Approaches of the divine to the human; of these all world Saviours and Teachers are [page 221] the symbol and the guarantee.
-At certain great moments down the ages, God drew nearer to His people and humanity at the same time made great, though oft unconscious efforts, to draw near to God.
+Let us call it the truth concerning the great Cyclic Approaches of the divine to the human; of these all world Saviours and Teachers are the symbol and the guarantee.
+At certain great moments down the ages, God drew nearer to His people and humanity at the same time made great, though oft unconscious efforts to draw near to God.
 From one angle, it might be regarded as God transcendent recognizing God immanent, and God in man reaching out to God in the Whole and greater than the Whole.
 On the part of God, working through the Head of the spiritual Hierarchy and its Membership, this effort was intentional, conscious and deliberate; on the part of man, it has been in the past largely unconscious, forced upon humanity by the tragedy of circumstances, by desperate need and by the driving urge of the immanent Christ consciousness.

 These great Approaches can be traced down the centuries; each time one took place, it meant a clearer understanding of divine purpose, a new and fresh revelation of divine quality, the institution of some aspect of a new world faith and the sounding of a note which produced a new civilization and culture or a fresh recognition of relationship between God and man or man and his brother.

-Back in the dim past of history (hinted at through symbolism and in the Bibles of the world) there was a first major Approach when God took notice of man and something happened—under the action and will of God the Creator, God transcendent—which affected primeval man, and he “became a living soul”.
+Back in the dim past of history (hinted at through symbolism and in the Bibles of the world) there was a first major Approach when God took notice of man and [Page 150] something happened—under the action and will of God the Creator, God transcendent—which affected primeval man, and he "became a living soul".
 As the yearning urge towards an undefined and unrealized good made itself felt in the inchoate longings of unthinking man (literally unthinking at that stage), it evoked a response from Deity; God drew near to man and man became imbued with that life and energy which, as time went by, would enable him to recognize himself as a son of God and eventually to express that sonship perfectly.
-This Approach [page 222] was signalized by the appearance of the faculty of mind in man.
+This Approach was signalized by the appearance of the faculty of mind in man.
 In man was planted the embryonic power to think, to reason and to know.
 The universal Mind of God was reflected in the tiny mind of man.

 Later, we are told, when the mental powers of the early humanity warranted it, another Approach between God and man, between the spiritual Hierarchy and humanity, became possible and the door into the Kingdom of God was opened.
-Man learnt that the way into the Holy Place could be entered through love.
+Man learned that the way into the Holy Place could be entered through love.
 To the mental principle was added—again by the force of invocation and responsive evocation—another divine attribute or principle, the principle of love.
-Later, Christ came to show the beauty of love in full expression, and the Buddha earlier came to demonstrate the wonder of knowledge when it is enlightenment or wisdom.